 A Brief History of Oak Ridge Country Club By Ward Foster, Historian, and Dub Shults

 Two guys, Walter Rogers and Clark Saskie, decided to go after that land.
-They called a meeting for parties in the old Recreation Hall in the center of Oak Ridge, had a great turnout and began to develop a “plan.”
+They called a meeting, for interested parties, at the old Recreation Hall in the center of Oak Ridge, had a great turnout, and began to develop a “plan.”
 This generated interest among many others, one of whom was a K-25 engineer named Bob Dustin.
 He was not an avid golfer but he was excited by the opportunity to design a golf course… and he did.
 Within a few weeks, he had studied the topography of the land and laid out a plan for an eighteen-hole course.
-(His Number 1 lay where today’s Number 6 is located.)
+(His Hole #1 lay where today’s Hole #6 is located.)
 His layout and the group’s work plan was accepted by the AEC.

 Meanwhile, another group of volunteers acquired a building — formerly a dispensary — from K-25, moved it down the Turnpike to the club property, and converted it into a large clubhouse.
 It was pretty nice: ballroom, dining room, bars up and downstairs, card room, etc. (One of the original bars is in our 19th Hole today.)
 Oak Ridge was a dry county at the time and slot machines were illegal, but that didn’t stop us… we had an arrangement with a local bootlegger who provided the club with both booze and slot machines.
 Of course, the club was “raided” every three months or so, but somehow we knew the raiders were coming and hence had time to move the good stuff and machines to some distant place, like the wood around Number 13 green.
 The club flourished during those early years, largely because it was one of the very few placed in town to get a drink in a club-like atmosphere.